matrix-org/matrix-hookshot/docs/setup/webhooks.md

 This bridge supports creating small JavaScript snippets to translate an incoming webhook payload into a message for the room, giving you a very powerful ability to generate messages based on whatever input is coming in.

-The input is parsed and exectuted within a seperate JavaScript Virtual Machine context, and is limited to an execution time of 2 seconds.
+The input is parsed and executed within a separate JavaScript Virtual Machine context, and is limited to an execution time of 2 seconds.
 With that said, the feature is disabled by default and `allowJsTransformationFunctions` must be enabled in the config.

 The code snippets can be edited by editing the Matrix state event corresponding to this connection (with a state type of `uk.half-shot.matrix-hookshot.generic.hook`).
 Because this is a fairly advanced feature, this documentation won't go into how to edit state events from your client.
 Please seek out documentation from your client on how to achieve this.

 The script string should be set within the state event under the `transformationFunction` key.